frictionlessdata/datapackage/data-packages/index.md

     section 6 of the JSON pointer specification.
 URL.

-* OR: a simple string name which MUST correspond to the 'name' (key) in the `schemas` hash in the same datapackage.json file - see next section.
+* OR: a simple string name which MUST correspond to the 'name' (key) in the `schemas` object in the same datapackage.json file - see next section.

 #### `schemas` Property

 A Data Package MAY have a `schemas` property.
-The value of the property MUST be a Hash.
-Each key in the Hash is the name of a schema.
+The value of the property MUST be an Object.
+Each key in the Object is the name of a schema.
 A schema name MUST consist only of lower-case alphanumeric letters, together with
 - and \_.

-Each value for an entry in the `schemas` Hash must be a must be a Hash specifying an appropriate schema.
+Each value for an entry in the `schemas` Object must be a must be an Object specifying an appropriate schema.

 #### Examples